open-source-archive/go-tokens/README.rst

 This is a library very similar to `tokens`_ and `python-tokens`_.

-In a nutshell, you provide the OAuth2 token endpoint and which tokens and scopes to have managed.
+In a nutshell, you provide the OAuth2 token endpoint and which tokens and scopes to be managed.

 The library can use any custom credentials provider and it will make sure that the managed tokens are always valid by refreshing them before they expire.